jitsedesmet/thesis/_papers/thesis-report/chapters/solid.typ

 @wac was created with some extensibility in mind.
 One could use the #link("https://solidproject.org/TR/wac#extension-acl-mode")[Access Mode Extensions] to define a subclass of a default access mode, like for example `acl:read`.

-The specification contains an interestingly consideration:
+The specification contains an interesting consideration:
 #quote(block: true, quotes: true)[
   Servers are strongly discouraged from trusting the information returned by looking up an agent’s WebID for access control purposes.
 The server operator can also provide the server with other trusted information to include in the search for a reason to give the requester the access.
 ]

 This is interesting in the context of solid because it means we are discouraged from making access rules like:
 "Access is granted when the requestor is older than 21."
 This consideration was possibly written down to warn readers that servers cannot validate the data.
 However, verifiable credentials might be able to change this view.
 Unfortunately, a @wac GitHub issue about this is open and inactive#footnote[https:\//github.com/solid/authorization-panel/issues/79].